Easy Potato Latkes

 Kitchen Equipment You’ll Need:

 Start by grating peeled potatoes on a box grater.
-I like to grate them directly over a flour sack towel, placed in a stainless steel bowl.
+I like to grate them directly over a flour sack towel and place them in a stainless steel bowl.

 What potato should you use?